JustJoostNL/LoadAllWorlds/README.md

 # LoadAllWorlds
-This is a plugin that adds a command to load all the worlds
+This is a plugin that adds a command to load all the worlds.

-You can use the commands: loadall,loadallworlds,loadworlds,worldloader,law
+You can use 1 of the following commands:
+/loadall

+/loadallworlds

+/loadworlds

+/worldloader

+/law

-If you use 1 of this commands all the worlds in your pocketmine server loads automatic
+If you use 1 of this commands all the worlds in your PocketMine server loads automatic.

 This is a very easy plugin but its very helpful!